slchorne/apibrowser/README.md

     ~ Regular expression search.
 Expressions are unanchored.
     < Less than or equal.
     > Greater than or equal.

+## So how do I know what fields are on each object ?

+You will need to dig into the API docs to learn what these are.
+There is a table at the **END** of every object definition showing what fields are Read Only (R/O) and what fields are searchable.

+> Yes, the table is at the **END** of the object description

+> You have to **SCROLL DOWN** to find it

+Or, just use the table of contents to go to the __next__ object and then __scroll up__

 ## Extensible Attributes